-The University of Rochester Protestant Chapel Community is a gathering of Christians from many spiritual backgrounds working together to serve God in the University and beyond.
-Jointly led by an ordained minister and a student steering committee, PCC provides a place for Christian worship, camaraderie, service, and the thoughtful study of scripture.
-We welcome a diversity of traditions and viewpoints, while celebrating the progressive nature of Christ’s teachings, and accepting his challenge to go forth into the world as voices of positive change.
+The University of Rochester Protestant Chapel Community is a gathering of Christians from many spiritual backgrounds, seeking to love and serve God and neighbor in the University and beyond.
+Jointly led by an ordained minister and a student steering committee, PCC provides a place for Christian worship, friendship, service, and the thoughtful study of scripture.
+We welcome a diversity of traditions and viewpoints, while celebrating the progressive nature of Christ’s teachings and accepting his challenge to go forth into the world as voices of positive change.

 We strive to be open to all God’s people and to honor the various traditions from which we come.
-PCC welcomes as members all graduate and undergraduate students in good standing at the University of Rochester, regardless of race, creed, ethnicity, sex, sexual orientation, gender expression, gender identity, or disability.
+PCC warmly welcomes all guests and members, regardless of race, creed, ethnicity, sex, sexual orientation, gender expression, gender identity, or disability.

 We hope you will make Chapel a habit, and find here a welcoming place to live out your faith at the University of Rochester.

 Our chaplain since 2005 has been the Rev. Dr. Laurie Tiberi.
 Laurie is ordained in the Presbyterian Church (USA), and considers her position as chaplain at the U of R as “the best job in the world.”

 - Bachelor of Arts, University of California, Irvine

 Our Steering Committee

 PCC is student-centered and student-driven.
 Our elected Steering Committee brainstorms and organizes PCC events, and only occasionally goes off on tangents!
 Plus, as a part of the official Steering Committee induction ceremony, you get to put your hands on a real Porsche steering wheel (no longer attached to a Porsche, unfortunately, but it’s something).